aplteam/CompareFiles/README.md

 Note that it is pretty easy to add more.

-If you work on Windows we recommend CompareIt!: it's fast and has the best Interface, but be aware that it does not have three-file comparison and is Windows-only.
+If you work on Windows we recommend CompareIt!: it's fast and has a good Interface.

-Otherwise we recommend BeyondCompare: it is available on all major platforms and offers important features:
+Otherwise we recommend BeyondCompare: though its interface is way more complex, it is fast and is available on all major platforms.

-* Support for Git
-* Optionally 3-file comparison
-* Both edit and read-only mode for every file independently

 However, both are not Open Source, but then they are reasonably priced.

-`CompareFiles` comes with an API, meaning that other tools can use it programmatically without going through Dyalog's user command framework.
+`CompareFiles` comes with an API, meaning that other utilities can use it programmatically without going through Dyalog's user command framework.

+### Three-file comparisons

+Some utilities offer a three-file comparison.
+This is not supported by the user command.
+The reason is that this comes with distinct features/parameters that make it very hard to unify them under a single umbrella, not only in terms of implementation but also in using this feature.

 ## Prerequisites